Lake View Cemetery (Seattle)

 Cemetery in Seattle, Washington, U.S.

 Lake View Cemetery is a private cemetery located in Seattle, Washington, in the Capitol Hill neighborhood, just north of Volunteer Park.
 Known as "Seattle's Pioneer Cemetery," it is run by an independent, non-profit association.
-It was founded in 1872 as the Seattle Masonic Cemetery and later renamed for its view of Lake Washington to the east.
+The cemetery was founded in 1872 by St. John's Lodge No. 9, Seattle's oldest Masonic lodge, on land acquired from Seattle pioneer Doc Maynard.
+Later renamed for its view of Lake Washington to the east.